 On some vehicles, the generator set can share the vehicle fuel supply tank with the vehicle engine.
-Connection to the vehicle fuel tank must be made according to the chassis or vehicle manufacturer's detailed instructions.
+Connection to the vehicle fuel tank must be made according to the chassis (vehicle) manufacturer's detailed instructions.
 See Fuel Line Installation, in this section.

 Onan recommends a separate fuel pickup tube or a separate fuel tank.
-Connection with the vehicle fuel line is not recommended.
+Connection with the vehicle fuel line is not recommended; this may restrict flow to the generator set.